cartheur/aiventure-rodney/README.md

 The book, written in 1978, leverages an Intel 8085 8-bit (the very last CPU made to this specification) where the reader builds up the system from scratch including the logic, buffers, and memory systems.
 Additionally, a tape-drive storage interface is described.
 Not just an historical curiousity, Rodney continues to teach readers by having them build one step at a time.

 The challenge of this project is to make a build of the microcomputer system to examine the merit of the "self-programming" claim.
 On tiis rests *everything* claimed 'A.I.'.
 This is a total misnomer.
 I will be making videos to this effect.
+Perhaps soon.